An anonymous donor asked a hospital where it needed help and gave $25 million to make it happen

 Part of the $25 million will go toward creating a multidisciplinary Neurological Institute Outpatient Center.

 The hospital has seen a growing need for pediatric neurological care over the years, Viviano told CNN.
-He hopes that the new outpatient center will be open by 2022 and that by that time, the hospital will be able to care for as many as 31,000 neurological patients.
+He said the goal is for the new outpatient center to open by early 2020.
+The hospital's Neurological Institute is projected to care for more than 31,000 patients a year by 2022, he said.

 This outpatient center will house all the team members involved in managing neurological disorders under one roof, one of only a few in the nation.
 This includes neurologists, neurosurgeons and social workers.